orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 # Finding files to monitor

-`sys.modules`, `sys.path`, `sys.meta_path`
+`sys.modules`

 ```
 ❯ ipython -c 'import sys; print(len(sys.modules))'
 642
 ```

-^ sys.modules contains all the Python modules currently loaded, mapped to their names. sys.path is where Python can find modules to import.
+^ sys.modules contains all the Python modules currently loaded,

+^ maps names to the modules

-^ As you can see, there are lots of modules.
-When you run `ipython` we have nearly 650 modules loaded.
+^ lots of modules.

+^ When you run `ipython` we have nearly 650 modules loaded.

 ```
 ❯ python -c 'import sys; print(len(sys.modules))'